gt-cs3220/gt-cs3220.github.io/project2.md

 You do not need to implement forwarding in this assignment.
 Your program should run with test[1-5].mem file.

+**What to submit**:
+** A zip file of your source code.
+The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
+Please submit the submission.zip file.
+Each submission for each group.

 **Grading**:
 Grading scheme:
 if you pass both test4 & test 5, you will get 5.
 No other partial grading.

 **Late submission**:
-If you finish part-2 on time w/o correctly completing part-1, you will still, get 3 pts for part-1.
+If you fail part-1 but if you submit part-2, we will use part-2 for part-1 regrading.
+In that case, you will get 50% of part-1.

 ***Please do not procrastinate.***

-## Part 2: Complete the pipeline  and pass RISC-V test suites
+## Part 2: Pass a subset of RISC-V test suites
+In this part, you will add more instructions in your pipeline to test RISC-V ISA.
+You need to pass the test cases in part-2 test suites.
+T We will provide RISC-V test suite modified for our ISA to test your design.
+Testing all the test suits is for your debugging purpose. he test suite will be released soon.

+**What to submit**:
+** A zip file of your source code.
+The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
+Please submit the submission.zip file.
+Each submission for each group.

+**Grading:**
+Based on the coverage of part-2 test suites, you will get partial scores.
+If you cover all part-2 test suites, you will get 10.

+**Late submission**:
+If you fail part-2 but if you submit part-3, we will use part-3 for part-2 regrading.
+In that case, you will get 50% of part-2.

+## Part 3: Complete the pipeline
 **Description**:
-In this part, you will complete the entire tinly RISC-V ISA (except CSR instructions).
+In this part, you will complete the pipeline to test RISC-V ISA (except CSR instructions).
 Your program should run with testall3.mem case we provide.
-You don't need to implement data forwarding in this part.
-We will provide RISC-V test suite modified for our ISA to test your design.
-Testing all the test suits is for your debugging purpose.
 For project-2, we will evaluate your design with only behavioral simulation.

 **Grading:** If you pass testall3.mem (you need to see "Pass" ) you will get 10 pts.
-If you only able to finish part-1 until part-2 deadline, you will get total 3 pts (including part-1 & part-2).
-If you cannot pass testall3.mem, we will grade based on coverage of test cases in part2.
+If you don't pass testall3.mem, you will get a partial grading based on the coverage of part 3 test suites.

 **What to submit**:
 ** A zip file of your source code.
 The zip file must contain the following:** type ```make submmit``` will generate a submission.zip.
 Please submit the submission.zip file.
 Each submission for each group.

-**Usefule Information**
+**Late submission**:
+If you fail to complete part-3 but if you succesfully submit project #3, we will  give 50% of project #2.

+**Note: Project 2, 3, and 4**

+Project #3 and Project #4 are based on project #2 part-3 (aka a complete tiny RISC-V pipeline). w/o completing project #2 part-3, you cannot proceed project # 3 and project #4.
+Hence, to encourage to complete project #2, we allow late submissions.
+In summary, for project #2, if you fail to complete them on due dates, but if you finish all successfully by project #3's deadline along with project #3, you will get 50% of the entire project #2.

+## Usefule Information

+**References **
-RISC-V Assembly code
+<a href="https://riscvasm.lucasteske.dev/#"> RISC-V Assembly code  </a>
+<a href="https://www.cs.cornell.edu/courses/cs3410/2019sp/riscv/interpreter/"> RISC-V emulator </a>
-Verilator manual
+<a href="https://verilator.org/guide/latest/"> Verilator manual  </a>
 <a href="http://gtkwave.sourceforge.net/gtkwave.pdf"> GTKWave manual</a>

 **FAQ)**